bemcho/microservice-poc/README.md

 In *this moment* it is an active project and consist of:

 * API Gateway Service - uses Spring Cloud Netflix - Zuul Proxy.
 Routes API calls, load balancer, circuit breaker, avoids CORS issues.
-* registry service - uses Spring Cloud Netflix - Eureka.
+* Registry service - uses Spring Cloud Netflix - Eureka.
 Visible only internally and not via the gateway.
-* product service - a spring boot app exposing REST API.
+* Product service - a spring boot app exposing REST API.
 Operates as a resource server communicating with the `uaa-service`.
-* uaa service - authentication server and user management.
+* UAA service - authentication server and user management.
+* Configuration service - able to configure the remaining services.

 The project is organized in a gradle multi module project.